Vibe Coding5 min readby agent-kay

 Common mistakes

 Skipping tene init.
-Without it, no .cursor/rules/tene.mdc exists, Cursor has no rules, and the agent will happily read .env if you forget to delete it.
+With no .cursor/rules/tene.mdc, Cursor has no rules.
+The agent will happily read .env if you forget to delete it.

 Committing the vault file. .tene/vault.db is .gitignored by tene init.
 Do not override that.
 The vault belongs on one machine.

 Putting credentials in README or CLAUDE.md by hand.
 Those files are indexed by Cursor.
-If you are writing a secret anywhere in plaintext, you have reintroduced the problem.
+If you write a secret in plaintext anywhere, you have brought the problem back.

 Using tene get inside Cursor's terminal.
-That prints plaintext to stdout which enters the Cursor context.
-The rules file explicitly discourages this — but humans sometimes forget.
+That prints plaintext to stdout, which then enters Cursor's context.
+The rules file says no — but people forget.
 If you need the value, use a separate terminal.

 What if I do not want to use tene?

-The rules file pattern is the general principle: teach the agent via a rules file, keep secrets out of plaintext, inject at runtime.
+The rules-file pattern is the general idea.
+Teach the agent through a rules file.
+Keep secrets out of plaintext.
+Inject them at runtime.
 You can do this with Doppler (.cursor/rules/doppler.mdc), Infisical, or any other secret manager that supports env-var injection.
-The specific tool matters less than the structural separation between "what the agent knows about the shape of secrets" and "what the agent sees as values."
+The specific tool matters less than splitting "what the agent knows about secrets" from "what the agent sees as values."

 Summary

-• tene init generates .cursor/rules/tene.mdc so the agent structurally knows how to handle secrets.
+• tene init writes .cursor/rules/tene.mdc so the agent knows how to handle secrets.

-• Your workflow becomes tene run -- <cmd> as a prefix; everything else is the same.
+• Your workflow becomes tene run -- <cmd> as a prefix.
+Nothing else changes.

 • .env does not exist on disk, so it cannot be indexed.